Why Your Vacuum Is Smoking or Smells Like Burning

 Debris in the Brush Roll

-Debris can accumulate in the brush roll, causing it to get stuck.
-When the brush roll can’t turn freely, it puts a strain on the motor.
-The added stress may lead the motor to heat up and produce smoke.
-Narwal vacuums use Zero-Tangle brush technology to prevent debris buildup.
-This innovative design captures hair and debris without clogging, which keeps the brush roll working smoothly and reduces motor strain.
+Narwal vacuums use Zero-Tangle brush technology to reduce debris buildup.
+This design helps capture hair and debris without clogging, which keeps the brush roll moving smoothly and reduces motor strain.

 Electrical Faults